AeonDave/tilt/README.md

  ===========================================

- A simple tool for reverse an ip and find dns connected to it
+ Tilt: Terminal ip lookup tool, is a easy and simple tool implemented in Python for ip reconnaissance, with reverse ip lookup.

  Usage: python tilt.py [Target] [options]